pepijnkokke/LogStreamer/readme.txt

   Make sure that you've set IGNITE_HOME if you want to have any chance of it finding your config file, though...

+  Right.
+Last few things.
+The assignment specifies that the query node in `part A` should check every 10 seconds, which it does.
+The query note in `part B` should check _continuously_, which it does.
+The query note in `part C` should do the same as the one in `part B`.
+This it does too.
+But I do have my doubts, because _continuously_ is often, so just in case, you can easily edit this in run.sh (--query-every=).